3.3.1. Rules for drawing roads and sections of road

 Draw sidewalks that are only separated from the road by the curb as separate roads running alongside roads of class 1-7:

-You can also draw sidewalks that run along class 8 roads provided there's a perpendicular car parking between the sidewalk and the road:
+Sidewalks along class 8 roads are drawn with a separate line provided that there's a perpendicular parking between the sidewalk and the road.

 The shoulder of a highway is not considered to be a sidewalk; do not draw it as a separate road.